As deaths rise, vaccine opponents find a foothold in Bosnia

 The high-profile cases make Bosnians susceptible to claims that their leaders are acting in concert with corrupt pharmaceutical companies and are “happy to sacrifice them” for personal gain, according to Slavo Kukic, a sociology professor at Mostar University in southern Bosnia.

 “People in Bosnia generally distrust the authorities.
-They are being lied to and manipulated for the past 30 years, and it makes it easier (for the anti-vaccine movement) to convince them that it is wise to not protect themselves from the virus, that it is a risk worth taking,” Kukic said.
+They (have been) lied to and manipulated for the past 30 years, and it makes it easier (for the anti-vaccine movement) to convince them that it is wise to not protect themselves from the virus, that it is a risk worth taking,” Kukic said.

+While vaccine hesitancy in Bosnia might be among the most extreme globally, the country is not the only one in Europe facing that problem.

+The International Federation of Red Cross and Red Crescent Societies voiced concern Thursday at low immunization rates in parts of the continent, calling for urgent action to tackle vaccine hesitancy and misinformation.

+In a press release, it warned that disinformation about vaccines’ side effects and potential risks, coupled with the introduction of vaccine passes was “sparking anger and violence” and has led to “concerning incidents against medical services, media and the general public” in the United Kingdom and numerous EU member including Italy, The Netherlands, Poland, Slovenia and France.

+“Without addressing people’s concerns and fears, vaccines may not find their way into the arms of those most at risk, even where doses are available,” IFRC regional director for Europe Birgitte Bischoff Ebbesen said.
+“Increased community engagement is needed to tackle vaccine hesitancy, myths and disinformation.”

-Health professionals and vaccine recipients note the absence of a coordinated, hard-hitting national campaign to counter vaccine hesitancy.
-There are no public service ads, billboards, incentives or mass mailings encouraging people to get vaccinated or advising them how.
+In Bosnia, health professionals and vaccine recipients note the absence of a coordinated, hard-hitting national campaign to counter vaccine hesitancy.
+There are no public service ads, billboards, incentives or mass mailings encouraging people to get vaccinated or advising them how to do it.

-Meanwhile, activists with strong anti-vaccine beliefs dominate the discussion on social networks and in the comment sections of news sites.
+Meanwhile, activists with strong anti-vaccine opinions dominate the discussion on social networks and in the comment sections of news sites.

 An opposition lawmaker, Lana Prlic, announced on Facebook last week that she had received her second dose of AstraZeneca vaccine and urged followers to get their shots as soon as possible “to protect themselves and others.”
-Her post attracted over 28,000 comments in 24 hours, most of them filled with hate, insults and misinformation.
+Her post attracted over 28,000 comments in 24 hours, most of them filled with insults and misinformation.

 Jagoda Savic, Bosnia’s most vocal anti-vaccination activist for over a decade, asserts with pride that her profile has grown during the pandemic.